stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

 ### Tekton Pipeline Chart

-We will use stakater's `pipeline-charts` Helm chart to deploy the Tekton resources.
+We will use Stakater's `pipeline-charts` Helm chart to deploy the Tekton resources.
 The chart contains templates for all required Tekton resources such as `pipeline`, `task`, `eventlistener`, `triggers`, etc.

 We will fill in the values for these resources and deploy a functioning pipeline with most of the complexity abstracted away using our Tekton pipeline chart.